edgeworx/docs/content/en/docs/apps/_index.md

 #### Endpoints and Ports

-Darcy connects to REST API Endpoints and TCP Ports.
+Edgeworx connects to REST API Endpoints and TCP Ports.
 You can specify the port within the Application

 [//]: # 'YAML.
 For more information, please refer to the [Port Broker]({{<ref "port-broker.md">}}) section.'